-Commissioner Granados has served as Chairman of the Open Space Trust Fund, working to create the Kids Dig In!
-School garden grants program.
-He paved the way for the first inclusive playground in Union County in 2017.
-He launched “Level the Playing Field,” a grant program that supports creation of inclusive playgrounds, and made Union County the first in the Country with an inclusive playground in every municipality.
-He also developed the UC Night at the Theater grant, which provided education and enjoyment through the arts for high schools.
+Granados has also served as Chairman of the Open Space Trust Fund, working to create the Kids Dig In! grant program, the first inclusive playground in Union County, and the “Level the Playing Field” a grant program for municipalities.
+He also developed the UC Night at the Theater grant program for high schools.

-As Chairman of the Fiscal Committee in 2020, Granados oversaw the disbursement of federal funds from the CARES Act across various County programs aimed at providing COVID-19 relief to residents, businesses, municipalities & non-profits.
-As Fiscal Chairman, Granados also worked With the Fiscal committee to provide residents with a zero percent tax increase for the first time in over two decades while maintaining the County’s “Aaa” bond rating from Moody’s—the highest attainable rating.
+As Chairman of the Fiscal Committee in 2020, Granados oversaw the disbursement of COVID-19 relief funds.
+He also worked with the Fiscal committee to provide residents with a zero percent tax increase for the first time in over two decades while maintaining a “Aaa” bond rating from Moody’s, the highest attainable rating.

 Granados attended Union County College, and graduated from Kean University with a Bachelors in Business Management and Masters in Public Administration.